 - He will allow you to escort him to family gatherings and work events as long as he can introduce you as “my friend,” without you causing a scene.

 Deep down inside, every commitment phobe is a sensitive, compassionate person who is generous and would do anything for you.
 No wonder women fall for them, often.
 If that’s you, you have to put yourself first.

 Putting yourself first, means you need to abort this mission.
 The longer you stay in this situationship, the more you’re at risk for falling deeper and deeper for him.

 Your heart can only take so much.
 If he ever decides to give you what you want, he’ll come back to you.
 But he won’t do it if you continue to stick around and give him what he wants.

 If you insist on holding on to him, check out this post on how to get him to commit.

 If you want to know why you attract commitment phobes, enter you email address below for a FREE copy of my guide:

-8 Toxic Attractions, to help you understand why certain type of guys are attracted to you.
+Why you Keep Attracting the Same Types of Men, to help you understand why certain type of guys are attracted to you.